mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/accesslistdefinition.md

 #### AwsSecurityGroup

-ID of the AWS security group to whitelist.
+ID of the AWS security group to allow access.
 Mutually exclusive with cidrBlock and ipAddress and cidrBlock.

 _Required_: No